 - 276, 278 Men’s Tennis Practicum (.25 course) 277, 278 Women’s Tennis Practicum (.25 course) 279, 280 Track Practicum (.25 course)

 - 281, 283 Men’s Hockey Practicum (.25 course) 282, 283 Women’s Hockey Practicum (.25 course) 284, 285 Volleyball Practicum (.25 course)

 Contact Dr. Bonnie Reimann (email@example.com) for additional information.

 Teaching Certification: See Department of Education.

-090 Senior Portfolio (0 course) Senior majors in Physical Education and Health Education must develop an e-Portfolio based on departmental guidelines.
+090 Senior Portfolio (0 course) Non-teaching senior majors in Health & Physical Education must develop an e-Portfolio based on departmental guidelines while teaching senior majors will develop their edTPA according to Department of Education guidelines.
 The Portfolio is presented to the department faculty spring of the senior year or during student teaching.
 Student must earn a grade of “Pass” to complete the major.
 Fall and Spring semesters.

-094 Methods Practicum (0 course) Physical Education Teaching majors will serve as teaching assistants in an activity or fitness course.
+094 Methods Practicum (0 course) Health & Physical Education majors will serve as teaching assistants in an activity or fitness course.
 Permission required.
 Concurrent registration with HES-304.

-102-199 Physical Education Activities for Non-majors (.13 course to .25 course) Seven-week or fourteen-week courses that focus on lifetime sports and activities.
+102-199 Physical Education Activities for Non-majors (.13 course to .25 course) Seven-week or 14-week courses that focus on lifetime sports and activities.
 ACT, Fall and Spring semesters.

 200 First Aid and Cardiopulmonary Resuscitation (.25 course) This course is designed to teach first aid and CPR/AED to a college audience.
 Upon completion of the requirements the student will earn certification in first aid and CPR/AED.
 Fall and Spring semesters.